Skip to main content

 Terminal 3

-Terminal 3, along with Terminals 1 and 2, is part of the North Terminals.
+Terminal 3, together with Terminals 1 and 2, is part of the North Terminals and belongs to the Delta complex, with renovated facilities and wide corridors that connect it directly to Terminal 2.

 Levels

-Check-in counters, TSA security screening, gates 30A through 38.
+Check‑in counters, TSA security checkpoint, gates 30A to 38.

 Services